isglobal-brge/BigDataStatMeth/README.md

 # Big Data Statistical Methods (BigDataStatMeth)

 This package implements basic Algebra methods using parallel algorithms to be used in big data problems such as omic data analyses.
-The functions will consider as input an object of class DelayedArray which is an array-like object (typically an on-disk object) specifically designed for Bioconductor.
-The methods will also accept other type of objects as those designed to deal with big matrices in the Matrix package.
+The methods will accept objects as those designed to deal with big matrices in the Matrix package.
 The implemented methods will include:

 - Algebra